Otec-S/Otec-S/README.md

 I'm a **web application developer**. 👨‍💻

-My passion for coding started back in my childhood when I got introduced to ZX Spectrum and began programming in **basic**.
+My enthusiasm for coding started back in my childhood when I got introduced to ZX Spectrum and began programming in **basic**.

 After a hiatus for another job, I returned to my passion - building web applications.